Vacation budgeting best practices

 Spend strategically

-You also have a lot of control over the price of your trip, depending on when, where and how you travel.
-Consider scheduling your trip during the off-season for lower airfare and hotel prices.
+For example, depending on the type of trip you’re taking, you might consider scheduling it during the off-season for lower airfare and hotel prices.
 Or skip the flight altogether and take a road trip.
-It’s all about priorities and balance.
 If you have an action-packed itinerary and your hotel will just be a place to sleep between adventures, you could save by booking lower-priced accommodations.
-Then again, maybe a beachfront view is a must, but you’re happy to make some of your own meals to save money.
-Identify what matters most to without cutting back on your enjoyment.

 Make an itinerary

-To create a realistic vacation budget, it helps to map out your days and account for all associated expenses.
-You can decide how many meals you’ll need total, as well as which ones will be out at a restaurant vs. which ones you’ll prepare yourself.
-Look up the price of attraction and activity tickets and be sure to account for transportation.
+To create a realistic vacation budget that won’t lead to accidental overspending, it helps to map out your days and account for your anticipated associated expenses.
+While you plan, figure out how many meals you’ll need total, then decide which ones will be out at restaurants and which ones you’ll prepare yourself.

 Build in a cushion

 Remember it is vacation, so it’s unlikely you’ll be able to anticipate every dollar you’ll spend (spontaneity is the spice of life, after all).
 Instead, budget some cushion money above and beyond the costs you plan for.
-This extra cash can come in handy when you spot an item in a local boutique you just have to have, or you want to leave an extra tip for a great tour guide.
+This extra cash can come in handy when you spot an item in a local boutique you just have to have, or when you want to leave an extra tip for a great tour guide.
 Planning for those spontaneous moments can help minimize stress over extra expenses as they come up.

 Pause spending at home

-The good news is that while you’ll be spending on vacation, some expenses you’d normally incur might go on a hiatus.
-For example, you don’t need to budget for a week’s worth of groceries while you’re on a trip.
-Think about other areas where you may be able to benefit from pausing services, especially if you’ll be traveling for a longer time period.
+If you’ll be traveling for a longer time period, think about areas where you may be able to benefit from pausing services.
 Consider skipping a month of your gym membership or suspending some of your streaming services.
 You could even sublet or host a vacation rental if you’ll be away for a few weeks.
 Finding small ways to save on your home expenses can boost your vacation budget and keep your finances on track while you travel.

 Budget for your dream vacation